Raistlfiren/garmin-csv-plan/README.md

 This is a PHP implementation of the great program that mgifos created [here](https://github.com/mgifos/quick-plan).
 The intentions of the program is to parse a CSV file and create workouts in Garmin Connect.
-It also has the ability to:
+It has the ability to:
  - Import workouts from a file into Garmin Connect
  - Prefix workouts with some text ex.: Convert `14k, 4x 1.6k @TMP` TO `HANSON:14k, 4x 1.6k @TMP`
  - Add notes to workout steps